“Even in this shitty state, dead men make the news if they die right.”

 He shakes his head.

 “You… you’re not dead.
 What are you doing here?”

-Amelie: “DON’T look outside,” she asserts, scanning the hall for any windows.
+Support: “DON’T look outside,” she asserts, scanning the hall intently.

 “I don’t know.
 Something grabbed me, and everything just went black.
 I don’t know if I can tell you the rest.
 You were killed?
 Murdered?”

 Emmett: “Something like that,” he says.
 “It’s… a long story.
 So, you’re… who are you, exactly?
 How did you get here?
 Besides just getting KO’d.”

 Support: “There’s no story.
 I woke up like this, over my body.
 I couldn’t even get out of my room until I started running from… ‘it’,” she starts.